 - 5. Disconnect the Fibre Channel connections to the DS4000 host ports, using one of the following methods: - Physically unplug the Fibre Channel cable connectors from the SFP sockets. - Set the Fibre Channel switch ports to an Offline state. - 6.
-Place the DS4000 arrays in an Offline state.

-Note: If you use methods 3 on page 111, 4 on page 111, 5 or 6, the programs, services or processes that use the logical drives might go into a Failed state because they cannot access the logical drives.
+Place the DS4000 arrays in an Offline state. - Note: If you use methods 3 on page 113, 4, 5 or 6, the programs, services or processes that use the logical drives might go into a Failed state because they cannot access the logical drives.